shujaatbakhsh25/BestGroupEver/README.md

 - Once dependencies are installed, download the project directory.
 - Make sure the current directory is the project root directory.
 - Put the images to be watermarked in `src` folder
-- Run `python3 main.py`
+- Run `python3 main.py` (`main.py` program calls `Add_WatermarkV3.py` to generate a list of unique images/arrays for the users defined in `users.csv`)
--
 - That's it!
-Program loads the orginal images from `src` folder and stores the watermarked images to `dest` folder consisting of individual users.
-We can identify the original user with which the image file was shared by reading and decoding the watermarked image.
+Program loads all the orginal images from `src` folder and stores the watermarked images to `dest` folder consisting of individual users.
+- We can identify the original user with which the image file was shared by reading and decoding the watermarked image.